 I will continue to get better and I have some scans coming up to show that I am cancer free.
 I promise to share as soon as I know.
 And lastly, I finally said goodbye to my wigs and I am embracing my crazy curly hair.

 All my love to everyone.
 This journey would have been impossible without you.

-We’re everything you need to feel healthy and beautiful
+We have everything you need to stay healthy and feel beautiful